 The Hertz Fellowship provides financial and lifelong professional support for the nation’s most promising graduate students in science and technology.
 The fellowship includes up to five years of funding, valued at up to $250,000, and the freedom to pursue innovative projects wherever they may lead.
 In addition, fellows take part in ongoing mentoring, symposia, and workshops with our vibrant community of more than 1200 fellows, a set of peers who span disciplines, generations, and geography.
-For the application and/or to learn more: https://www.hertzfoundation.org/the-fellowship/apply-for-fellowship/
+The Hertz Fellowship application opens Monday, August 15, 2022, and the deadline is Friday, October 28, 2022, at 11:59 pm PST.

 OHSU Cell, Developmental & Cancer Biology Summer Research Internship provides students with initial experiences required to be competitive for science related continued education and future careers.